New Survey Meter Drop-off and Pick-up Location

-While our response time to routine needs may be delayed beyond our normal turnaround time, we will make every effort to support campus to a comparable level of service.
+While EHS continues to allow some employees to work from home for a portion of their work week, EHS on-campus services have largely returned.
+While our response time to routine needs may be delayed beyond our normal turnaround time, we will make every effort to support campus to a comparable pre-COVID-19 level of service.
 We appreciate your understanding during these unusual times.

 COVID-19 Contact Information